BEING IN A LONG-DISTANCE RELATIONSHIP, THE GOOD AND THE BAD

-I was in a long-distance relationship with M for a year and a half after I graduated from college.
+I was in a long-distance relationship with M for over a year and a half after I graduated from college.
 He and I began dating, even though we knew he would be moving away a few months later.
 We did not want to stop seeing one another and (of course) had heard the horror stories that couples go through being far apart.
 We had also both given it a shot in the past.

 - He/she misses the smaller events in between your visits.
 You likely won’t be together for each others’ birthdays, and you can’t hug when something huge happens to one of you.